NamanMathur77/practice_log/OOPs/OOPs1/README.md

 # OOPs
-Object Oriented Programming is a programming paradigm based on the concept of "objects" which have propertires and methods
+Object Oriented Programming is a programming paradigm based on the concept of "objects" which have properties and methods

 ## How OOPs help in programming?
 1. It helps in organizing code in a modular and reusable way